OLC-Bioinformatics/ConFindr/README.md

 `wget https://ndownloader.figshare.com/files/9972709 && tar xf 9972709 && rm 9972709`

-2. As of version `0.7.0` ConFindr can be run automatically on _Escherichia_, _Salmonella_, and _Listeria_ with no further work on your part.
+2. As of version `0.7.0` ConFindr can be run automatically on _Escherichia_, _Salmonella_, and _Listeria_ with no further work on your part, using core-gene databases (*experimental*).
 Simply run:

 `confindr -i example-data -o example-out`

-3. To use the recommended rMLST database (after installation):
+3. To use the *recommended* rMLST database (after installation):

 `confindr -i example-data -o example-out --rmlst`